sammuggPS/ipv4-heatmap-service/README.md

 | `version` | String | Semantic Version of current build

 ### GeoJSON FeatureCollection
-This response follows the [GeoJSON FeatureCollection spec][geojson].
+This response adheres to the [GeoJSON FeatureCollection spec][geojson].

 ```json
 {